yusufaine/nus-clubhouse/README.md

 	- Profile page allows users to share their social links

 ## Method of Deployment
-The goal was to use whatever resources we already have to deploy the application for internal testing and feedback from potential users and other review teams/advisor.
+The goal was to use whatever resources we already have to deploy the application for internal testing and feedback from potential users and other review teams and our advisor.
 Hence the option of deploying on a local machine/network would not be feasible.
 At that moment one of us had a Raspberry Pi that already had a static public IP and a free DNS service that we could use to make it easy for external testing but after some research, the Raspberry Pi might not have enough resources to support what we may need.
 Additionally, we did not want to worry about properly securing the web server as failure to do so on my home network may end up badly.
 We then utilised one of our GitHub education packs to redeem some Digital Ocean credits and got the cheapest droplet and managed database service.

 ## Features implemented
 Our focus for Milestone 1 of the project is on user-experience and had spent the majority of the time on ensuring that the target audience (NUS students) enjoy using the website, or at the very least, not have any big complaints on it.